 Therefore, demand for genuine Egyptian cotton easily outstrips Egypt's crop yields, leading to manufacturers in some countries to substitute other cotton and label it as Egyptian.

-Although a limited number of consumers have only recently become aware of fake Egyptian cotton, we're sad to report it's so widespread that in some circles, it's an industry joke.
-We hope all brands and manufacturers DNA test their Egyptian cotton products moving forward.
+Although a limited number of consumers have only recently become aware of fake Egyptian cotton, we're sad to report that it's so widespread that in some circles, it's an industry joke.

 Thanks for reading.
 For more insight into how bed linen is made, tips and special deals, subscribe to our newsletter below.